nasrat-v/lemIPC/README.md

 # lemIPC
-Two dimensionnal fight game using Shared Memory.
+Two dimensionnal fight game using semaphore, segment of shared library and message queue.

 The board is displayed with Ncurses library.